-As executive vice president, I support technology advancements and align them with the company’s consulting heritage—a powerful combination that will lead the firm into the next generation of government support.
+As senior executive advisor, I have supported technology advancements and aligned them with the company’s consulting heritage—a powerful combination that will lead the firm into the next generation of government support.

 I’m uniquely positioned to see into that future: I was the first woman hired by the firm as a partner from government.

-Executive Vice President Joan Dempsey serves as deputy director of our largest market-facing organization, Defense and Intelligence.
-She also leads the firm’s Consulting functional organization, driving capability and talent development in this foundational area for the firm.
+Prior to her current role of senior executive advisor, Joan Dempsey served as deputy director of our largest market-facing organization, Defense and Intelligence.
+She also ledthe firm’s Consulting functional organization, driving capability and talent development in this foundational area for the firm.

 Previously, Joan led the firm’s largest defense managed labor and intelligence accounts and was responsible for strategic development, execution, and day-to-day operations in each account.